Xfers/docs/source/index.md

 This will return transfer in info specific to the user.
 This information is used for topping up the user's Xfers account.

-On your User Interface, instruct the user to make a bank transfer to the bank name and bank account number specified. **The user must also include his mobile phone number in the "Initials" and "Comments for Recipient" field when doing a bank transfer** so Xfers can identify which user this bank transfer belongs to.
+On your User Interface, instruct the user to make a bank transfer to the bank name and bank account number specified. **For our Maybank account, the user must also include his mobile phone number in the "Initials" and "Comments for Recipient" field when doing a bank transfer** so Xfers can identify which user this bank transfer belongs to.

-Due to interbank transfer charges for Indonesia,  Xfers offers the user a choice of different banks to top up.
-Right now we offer transfers to BCA, MANDIRI and BNI as indicated in our UI when you redirect.
-For withdrawals, you can withdraw to 6 banks as of now: BCA, MANDIRI, BNI, BRI, CIMB, PERMATA

 #### HTTPS Request